 You want to be systematic about closing OKRs and make sure that each individual and all teams follow the same process.
 This ensures the right information surfaces and makes it easy for everyone to digest the gathered intelligence.

 When the OKR lead closes their OKR, they should write up their closing notes.
 This is why — when you close an OKR in Perdoo — you’ll be prompted to add a closing note.
-At Perdoo, we always want the OKR lead to answer the following 3 questions in their closing note:
+At Perdoo, we always want the OKR lead to capture the following info on closing:

 - How would you rate your execution?